-Join George Maestri for an in-depth discussion in this video Creating a master node, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Creating a master node, part of Maya: Character Rigging.

 At this point we're getting our rig pretty much built.…Now we are just working on the rig, we haven't skinned the character to the rig at all.…But let's go ahead and organize our rig a little bit further.…If we take a look in the Outliner you'll see that I've got a number of…different control nodes here.…I've got the hips of the character here, which can control the skeleton's hips.…I've got the right foot and the left foot, which obviously control that, and then…I also have my knee direction controls.…